Chillee/MovieRankings/README.md

 ### C tier - OK Movies 5-7/10

 1. A Star is Born - 7/10.
 I watched this movie for the plot, so I actually skipped all the scenes where they scene, even the last one, (except for Shallow).
 I'm glad he died at the end, made sense.
+1. Detective Pikachu - 7?/10.
+Love seening Pokemon, but didn't add this so I forgot a lot of the movie.
 1. Moneyball - 6.9/10.
 I will watch every single movie made from a Michael Lewis book.
 I also think I enjoy sport movies.
 I did not like the scenes of the GM and his daughter.
 1. The Wandering Earth - 5.5/10.
 Ambitious movie and I like end of the world movies which is why it's this high.
 However, I don't like the changing of plans.
 Feels Deus Ex Machina
 1. Dunkirk - 5.5/10.
 5 means the movie was barely enjoyable and that's how I felt about this film.
 Generally, don't like war movies.
 The beginning of the movie is very slow.